TMU-CanSat/CanSat_2023-2024_Training_Tasks/Software Training Task/README.md

 # Software Training Task

 ## Task Description
 The task is to collect data from various sensors, package it into a string, then save it to an SD card and transmit it to the host computer.
 Also if certain conditions are met perform an action.
-You can use Wokwi to simulate your code and test it. https://wokwi.com/
+Use Wokwi to simulate your code and test it. https://wokwi.com/

 1. Initialize the servo motor at 0 degrees.
 2. Write code to read data from all the sensors listed in [Devices].